WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 * To Open Serial Monitor: `Arduino >> Tools >> Serial Monitor`
 ![asciiviz](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino/blob/master/pics/asciiviz.png)

-## Serial to Processing or our Mac App
-To talk to other App's via serial you need to disable the Serial Monitor Visualizer.
-Change:
+To Turn On ASCII Visualizer:

 ```
 // Regards Serial OutPut  -- Set This Up to your needs
-static boolean serialVisual = true;   // Set to 'true' by Default.
+static boolean serialVisual = false;   // Set to 'false' by Default.

 ```
 too:
 ```
 // Regards Serial OutPut  -- Set This Up to your needs
-static boolean serialVisual = false;   // Re-set to 'false' to sendDataToSerial instead. : )
+static boolean serialVisual = true;   // Re-set to 'true' to do ASCII Visual Pulse  : )

 ```
 That's it!.